Zainab Abbas: Personal life

-Zainab Abbas was born in Lahore to domestic cricketer Nasir Abbas and politician Andleeb Abbas.
+Zainab Abbas was born in Lahore to domestic cricketer Nasir Abbas and politician Andleeb Abbas.She studied at Aston University in Birmingham and then earned an MBA in Marketing and Strategy from the University of Warwick.
+She then spent two years working for Dolce & Gabbana at Harrods.

 Her father played in the Faisalabad and Hafizabad cricket teams as a bowler and went to the same college as Ramiz Raja.
 On the other hand, her mother is a senior member of the Pakistan Tehreek-e-Insaaf party, elected to the National Assembly of Pakistan on a reserved seat for women from Punjab, and was appointed as the Federal Parliamentary Secretary for Foreign Affairs.
 She also covered a few cricket events as a journalist, including the 1999 World Cup.

 In November 2019, Abbas married Hamza Kardar in Lahore.
 Hamza is the son of former finance minister and former governor of State Bank of Pakistan, Shahid Hafeez Kardar, himself the son of Abdul Hafeez Kardar, Pakistan cricket team's first captain.

 Her younger brother Hussain Abbas Mirza is a fitness trainer, who in February 2023 joined Multan Sultans as their strength and conditioning specialist for the 2023 PSL.

-Education

-She studied at Aston University in Birmingham and then earned an MBA in Marketing and Strategy from the University of Warwick.
-She then spent two years working for Dolce & Gabbana at Harrods.